 Group photography walks, short focused sessions, and one on one coaching are interspersed with opportunities to meet locals while exploring their neighborhoods, markets, and temples.

-Facilitated by Mumbai-based photographer Jay Weinstein, this tour gives beginners and intermediates great photography knowledge and tips, fabulous creative perspectives of India’s architecture, landscapes and it’s colourful inhabitants, as well a ‘behind the scenes’ look at the real India….
+Facilitated by Mumbai-based travel photographer Jay Weinstein, best known for his charming ‘so I asked them to smile project’; this tour gives beginners and intermediates a deeper insight into India as well as photography knowledge and tips.
+It offers fabulous perspectives of India’s architecture, landscapes and colourful inhabitants, as well as a ‘behind the scenes’ look at this ancient culture.

 Arrive in Delhi and transfer to our well-located hotel in South Delhi.

 Today, we have combined sightseeing of Old and New Delhi including a cycle rickshaw ride around Old Delhi’s narrow chaotic alleyways, a visit to Jama Masjid, Humayun’s tomb and a driving tour of New Delhi.
 Overnight Delhi